mechetle/SetUpon/README.md

 # SetUpon
 An interactive annotating image sharing / social media platform based around sharing home office and gaming setups.
+This was a school project for Cloud Computing where we had to create something that utilizes AWS cloud services.

+> ⚠️ Note: As of right now, because the AWS services were funded by credit supplied by the school, the app is pretty much non-functional at the moment.
+It will be set back up in the future through Superbase to simulate the architecture of the backend.

 ## Recommended IDE Setup